Specialized facilities that balance high-quality care and homelike comfort.

 The patient’s care team is overseen by a physician and led by a clinical coordinator.
 The clinical coordinator ensures that there are no gaps or overlaps in services, facilitates communication and leads frequent team meetings with therapists, patients and families to review and update the plan of care.

 Transitional care is covered by some commercial health insurance and workers’ compensation plans.
-Some locations also accept Medicaid coverage.
+Some locations also accept Medicaid coverage and Canadian Veterans Affairs.
 More about insurance.

 This program provides long-term support for patients who are unable to live independently and are unlikely to do so in the future.
 It is especially suited for patients who are in one or more of these situations: